ausbernard/grokking-algorithms-study-group/week-00-syllabus/README.md

 Before Week 01, please:

-✔️ Clone or fork this repo
+✔️ Fork this repo (from `main` branch)

-✔️ Check out the folder structure

 ✔️ Read the README's.

+✔️ Browse the folder structure

 ✔️ Set up your coding language environment